-Connecticut officials react to mass shootings in El Paso, Dayton
+President, Connecticut officials react to mass shootings in El Paso, Dayton

 Senator Chris Murphy also took to Twitter with a series of tweets on the topic including one video message directed at his colleagues: “Get off your a** and do something.
 These tweets of sympathy are empty if you aren’t stepping up and passing common sense, popular gun laws that will end this epidemic rate of slaughter.”

+My heart aches as we continue to see communities torn apart by mass shootings.
+It is critical to know that there are signs — like a hate manifesto, social media posts, and notable fascination with guns — that point to increased potential for violence.
+We must stay vigilant and say something when we see these warning signals.
+Our safety lies in our commitment to protecting one another…The more we know the signs and who to tell when we see or hear them, the more successful we can be in stopping violence before it can begin.
+Sandy Hook Promise’s programs have helped stop school shootings, suicides, and other planned acts of violence because people knew what to look for.
+We urge communities to come together to have these life-saving discussions.Nicole Hockley, co-founder & Managing Director of Sandy Hook Promise, Sandy Hook Victim Dylan’s mother

-Connecticut State Police took to Facebook to provide tips on what to do if you find yourself in an active shooting situation.
+Connecticut State Police took to social media to provide tips on what to do if you find yourself in an active shooting situation: